 Leslie Burl McLemore previously served as Project Director of the Landmarks of American History Project.
 He is a recognized authority on the Mississippi Freedom Democratic Party and the Mississippi Movement in general.
 He is former Dean of the Graduate school and Founding Chair and Professor of Political Science at Jackson State University.
 Dr. McLemore also served as Project Director for several Mississippi Humanities Council grants and was Chair of the Mississippi Humanities Council.
 In 2010, Dr. McLemore served as Interim President of Jackson State University.
 McLemore is currently under contract with Bedford St Martin’s Press for a book on the 1964 Mississippi Summer Project (Freedom Summer), due out in 2015.

 Keith Lamont Mcmillian is a business professional who, through collaboration, partnerships and relationships, creates win-win situations.
 After several years of industry training in management and customer service, Mcmillian earned his Master of Arts degree in Political Science with a focus in policy and administration.
-Now, Interim Director of the Fannie Lou Hamer Institute @ COFO, he continues to foster productive relationships under the auspices of the Institute for Social Justice and Race Relations.
+Now, Program Manager of the Fannie Lou Hamer Institute @ COFO, he continues to foster productive relationships under the auspices of the Institute for Social Justice and Race Relations.
 The Fannie Lou Hamer Institute @ COFO supports the mission of Jackson State University as it continues to empower diverse students to become leaders.
 As the Interim Director, McMillian is responsible for the overall direction and effective management of the Hamer Institute @ COFO.
 This includes: daily administration of the Title III Program, development of effective administrative compliance procedures, ensuring proper resource allocation, recordkeeping and maintaining systems for all grants and awards.

 Charles M. Payne is the Frank P. Hixon Professor in the School of Social Service Administration at the University of Chicago.
 His interests include urban education and school reform, social inequality, social change and modern African American history.
 His most recent books are So Much Reform, So Little Change (Harvard Education Publishing Group, 2008) which examines the persistence of failure in urban schools, and a co-edited anthology, Teach Freedom: The African American Tradition of Education For Liberation (Teachers College Press, 2008), which is concerned with education as a tool for liberation from Reconstruction through Children’s Defense Fund Freedom Schools.
 He is also the author of Getting What We Ask For: The Ambiguity of Success and Failure In Urban Education (1984) and I've Got the Light of Freedom: The Organizing Tradition in the Mississippi Civil Rights Movement (1995).
 The latter has won awards from the Southern Regional Council, Choice Magazine, the Simon Wisenthal Center and the Gustavus Myers Center for the Study of Human Rights in North America.
 He is co-author of Debating the Civil Rights Movement (1999) and co-editor of Time Longer Than Rope: A Century of African American Activism, 1850 -1950 (2003).